PiNet/PiNet.github.io/articles/faq.md

 - ### Is the Raspberry Pi 2 (model B) supported by PiNet?
 Yes!
 As long as you are running at least version 0.10.42.

+- ### Is the Raspberry Pi 3 (model B) supported by PiNet?
+Partially right now.
+The Raspberry Pi 3 model B is supported in PiNet 1.1.12 and beyond.
+This is currently only available in the [jessiedev branch](advanced/custom-branches-repositories.html).

 - ### I was running Release 0.10.25 and can't update to newer versions?
 There was a bug in version 0.10.25 which broke the auto updater.
 If you applied this update, please manually redownload PiNet using ```wget --content-disposition http://pi-ltsp.net/downloadalpha``` followed by ```sudo bash pinet```.
 This should manually apply the most recent update.